Low-rank extended Kalman filtering for online learning of neural networks from streaming data: Methods

 So far we have just described how to recursively update the belief state for the parameters.
 To predict the output $\vy_t$ given a test input $\vx_t$, we need to compute the one-step-ahead predictive distribution

-(The negative log of this, $-\log p(\vy_t|\vx_t,\data_{1:t-1})$, is called the negative log predictive density or NLPD.)
-We can approximate this integral using Monte Carlo or deterministic methods, as discussed in \cref{appx:predict-obs}.
-However, we can also just use a plugin approximation, given by
+The negative log of this, $-\log p(\vy_t|\vx_t,\data_{1:t-1})$, is called the negative log predictive density or NLPD.
+If we ignore the posterior uncertainty, this integral gives us the following plugin approximation, given by

-(The negative log of this, $-\log p(\vy_t|\vx_t,\vmu_{t|t-1})$, is called the negative log likelihood or NLL.)
-With this latter approximation, we only use the posterior covariance to improve the computation of the MAP estimate, and we do not exploit the parameter uncertainty for prediction purposes.
+The negative log of this, $-\log p(\vy_t|\vx_t,\vmu_{t|t-1})$, is called the negative log likelihood or NLL.
+We report NLL results in the main paper, since they are easy to compute.

+However, we can get better performance by using more accurate approximations to the integral.
+The simplest approach is to use Monte Carlo sampling; alternatively we can use deterministic approximations, as discussed in \cref{appx:predict-obs}.
+We find that naively passing posterior samples through the model can result in worse performance than using the plugin approximation, which just uses the posterior mode.
+However, if we pass the samples through the linearized observation model, as proposed in \citep{Immer2021linear}, we find that the NLPD can outperform the NLL, as shown in \cref{appx:classification} and \cref{sec:mnist-reg-extra} in the appendix.

-Surprisingly, we find that, for our classification experiments, this plugin approximation yields better results (lower NLL and lower misclassificaton rates) than the Monte Carlo approximation, even if we linearize the model before sampling, as proposed in \citep{Immer2021linear}.
+\eat{ Surprisingly, we find that, for our classification experiments, this plugin approximation yields better results (lower NLL and lower misclassificaton rates) than the Monte Carlo approximation, even if we linearize the model before sampling, as proposed in \citep{Immer2021linear}.
 We believe this is a manifestation of the ``cold posterior'' effect described in \citep{Wenzel2020bayes,Adlam2020}, since setting the temperature to 0 is equivalent to just using the MAP estimate.
 Indeed, we experimented with tuning the temperature parameter before drawing posterior samples, but found that the optimal setting was usually $T=0$, corresponding to the plugin approximation.
 In the case of our regression experiments, we did not observe any big difference between the plugin NLL and an MC approximation to the NLPD (see \cref{fig:rotated-mnist-iid} in the appendix), presumably because the observation noise was low, so the posterior becomes sharply concentrated on the mode.
 However, in the case of bandits, discussed in \cref{sec:bandits}, we find that there is useful information in the uncertainty captured by the posterior.
-In particular, we show that we can combine the LOFI posterior with Thompson sampling to get improved results over other methods. \eat{ We conjecture that the shape of the posterior covariance is correct, but the scale may be wrong; for TS, this does not matter, since we are only use the sample to pick the best possible action, so only relative values of the predicted output matter. }
+In particular, we show that we can combine the LOFI posterior with Thompson sampling to get improved results over other methods. }